 No, I do not wish to attend a course as an alternative to prosecution.

 You may have time to accept the conditional offer of a fixed penalty if you would like your matter dealt with outside the Magistrates’ Court.
-However, if you would like the alleged offence to be considered by the Magistrates please opt for a court hearing by writing to the Central Process Unit at the following address:
+However, if you would like the alleged offence to be considered by the Magistrates please opt for a court hearing by writing to the Safer Roads Unit at the following address:

 PO Box 1329